 This is a silent retreat.
 Check-in begins at 4pm, the retreat will begin with an orientation session at 5pm.
 The retreat will end before lunch on Saturday.

 Spiritual Directors for this retreat will be Joy Aker, Sr. Bernie Claps, Fr.
-Phil Cover and Sr. Carole Rybicki.
+Phil Cover, Sr. Jo-Ann Flora, and Sr. Carole Rybicki.
 If you have a preference, please indicate it within the ‘special needs’ section of the registration form.

 Joy Aker, MA, is a spiritual director and Labyrinth facilitator as well as a Certified Registered Nurse Anesthetist.
 Her focus in on helping people to develop a holistic spirituality which looks to wholeness in body, mind and spirit.
 She also has a great interest in assisting others as they deepen their own relationship with God.
 Joy has a Master’s Degree in Spirituality and Parish Nursing from Sr. Mary’s Seminary and University in Baltimore.

 Sister Bernadette Claps, a Sister of Bon Secours, provides spiritual direction and spiritual companionship at the Bon Secours Retreat and Conference Center.
 She holds graduate certificates in Spiritual Direction, Spirituality and Aging.
 She has done graduate studies in theology and received a Master of Social Work from New York University.

 Fr.
 Phillip Cover is an experienced retreat leader, spiritual director, pilgrimage leader and author.
 He previously served as the Assistant Executive Director in the Department of Religious Education for the National Catholic Educational Association (NCEA) in Washington, DC.
 He also served as an adjunct staff member for the Shalem Institute for Spiritual Formation.
 He is co-author of Journey with Purpose, Through Exile into the Heart of God and The Inner Work of Lent.